newsuk/times-components/packages/jest-serializer/README.md

 captured which can get lost with large "big picture" renders.

-Another pattern you want to look out for is repeated props throughout a snapshot which probably means they should be removed and onen test should represent them.
+Another pattern you want to look out for is repeated props throughout a snapshot which probably means they should be removed and one test should represent them.
 It's discretionary but probably means the snapshots aren't focused on the tests enough.